 Explore the modules you might study on a selection of Specialist Interest pathways:

 "I realised that a Specialist Interest pathway was more for me because I wanted to use different disciplines.
 I wanted to write like a historian in my History modules, I wanted to write like a philosopher in my Philosophy modules.
-But, I wanted some more tangible direction for the topics I was talking about."
+But, I wanted a more tangible direction for the topics I was talking about."

 Thomas, Liberal Arts graduate